By Tim Fleischer Editor-in-Chief

 Two property owners in the Salado Historic District will have to wait until the Planning & Zoning Board can set another date to consider their additions to existing property after the five-member P&Z Board failed to have a quorum on Sept.
 25.

 Tyler Fletcher at 945 N. Main St. is seeking permission to add on to the residential portion of his building.
-Fletcher provided three pages of drawings and paperwork for the addition, which will be cedar with a metal roof to match the existing structure.
+In accordance to requirements provided by the Emerald Properties management experts, Fletcher provided three pages of drawings and paperwork for the addition, which will be cedar with a metal roof to match the existing structure.
 Windows and doors will be selected from the applicant’s supply of “antique” doors and windows.

 Barrow Brewing Co. will also have to wait for a decision on their proposed auxiliary building, an 8×10 Tuff Shed to be placed in the northeast corner of the property at 108 Royal St.